fbpx

 As you start to plan a trip to Japan, you might find yourself fretting and wondering if the rumors are true…

+Is Japan expensive?
 And if so, just how expensive are we talking?

 I’m going to give it to you straight: Yes, Japan is an expensive country to travel.
-Especially when you compare the typical costs to its other neighboring countries.
+Especially when you compare the typical costs to other neighboring countries.

 But hold up, I do have some good news…